Sherlocked1/TodooeyIOS/README.md

 <h3>About the project</h3>
-The project was developed and designed with MVVM architecture.
+<p>The project was developed and designed with MVVM architecture.</p>
-The data is stored in firestore and the user authentication is via firebase authentication.
+<p>The data is stored in firestore and the user authentication is via firebase authentication.</p>
+<p>Used apple's notification center to schedule due date notifications for the app.</p>

 <h3>Support</h3>